-Table 15.3, "JDBC Export Properties" describes the supported properties for the JDBC connector.
+Table 15.4, "JDBC Export Properties" describes the supported properties for the JDBC connector.

-Table 15.3.
+Table 15.4.
 JDBC Export Properties

-Property Allowable Values Description jdbcurl connection string The JDBC connection string, also known as the URL. jdbcuser string The username for accessing the target database. jdbcpassword string The password for accessing the target database. jdbcdriver string The class name of the JDBC driver.
+Property Allowable Values Description jdbcurl connection string The JDBC connection string, also known as the URL. jdbcuser string The username for accessing the target database. jdbcpassword string The password for accessing the target database. accessible to the VoltDB process for the work.
+Place the driver JAR files in the 1 The class name of the JDBC driver.
 The JDBC driver class must be accessible to the VoltDB process for the JDBC export process to work.
-Place the driver JAR files in the lib/extension/directory where VoltDB is installed to ensure they are accessible at runtime.
+Place the driver JAR files in the lib/extension/ directory where VoltDB is installed to ensure they are accessible at runtime.
 You do not need to specify the driver as a property value for several popular databases, including MySQL, Netezza, Oracle, PostgreSQL, and Vertica.
 However, you still must provide the driver JAR file. schema string The schema name for the target database.
 The use of the schema name is database specific.
 In some cases you must specify the database name as the schema.
 In other cases, the schema name is not needed and the connection string contains all the information necessary.
 See the documentation for the JDBC driver you are using for more information. minpoolsize integer The minimum number of connections in the pool of connections to the target database.
-The default value is 10.

-Property Allowable Values Description maxpoolsize integer The maximum number of connections in the pool.
+The default value is 10. maxpoolsize integer The maximum number of connections in the pool.
 The default value is 100. maxidletime integer The number of milliseconds a connection can be idle before it is removed from the pool.
 The default value is 60000 (one minute). maxstatementcached integer The maximum number of statements cached by the connection pool.
 The default value is 50. createtable true, false Specifies whether VoltDB should create the corresponding table in the remote database.
 By default, VoltDB creates the table(s) to receive the exported data.
 (That is, the default is true.)
-If you set this property to false, you must create table(s) with matching names to the VoltDB export streams before starting the export connector. lowercase true, false Specifies whether VoltDB uses lowercase table and column names or not.
+If you set this

+Property Allowable Values Description property to false, you must create table(s) with matching names to the VoltDB export sources before starting the export connector. lowercase true, false Specifies whether VoltDB uses lowercase table and column names or not.
 By default, VoltDB issues SQL statements using uppercase names.
 However, some databases (such as PostgreSQL) are case sensitive.
-When this property is set to true, VoltDB use all lowercase names rather than uppercase.
+When this property is set to true, VoltDB uses all lowercase names rather than uppercase.
 The default is false. ignoregenerations true, false Specifies whether a unique ID for the generation of the database is included as part of the output table name(s).
 The generation ID changes each time a database restarts or the database schema is updated.
 The default is false. skipinternals true, false Specifies whether to include six columns of VoltDB metadata (such as transaction ID and timestamp) in the output.
-If you specify skipinternals as true, the output contains only the exported stream data.
+If you specify skip-internals as true, the output contains only the exported stream data.
 The default is false.